 Type of classes

-POLIN Meeting Point equals two weeks of intensive work during workshops, lectures, discussions and integration classes to be held at POLIN Museum.
+POLIN Meeting Point equals two intensive weeks of integration classes, study tours, workshops, presentations and discussions to be held at POLIN Museum and beyond.

 The Summer School’s program is developed under the supervision of the Programming Council including:

 The implementation of the project is possible due to the support of the Nissenbaum Family Foundation and the Association of the Jewish Historical Institute in Poland.